 Ken Wheeler couldn’t care less about his carbon footprint, because he doesn’t view carbon emissions as a problem.
 So, once again we have to wonder what his motivation is in embracing renewable energy.

-One impulse is the Angry Photographer’s innate tendency to hoard gadgets, including cameras, lenses, light meters, magnets, microphones, Geiger counters, ham radios, water filters, water barrels, knives, firearms, ammunition, sewing machines and other items he doesn’t need.
+One impulse is the Angry Photographer’s innate tendency to hoard gadgets, including cameras, lenses, light meters, magnets, microphones, Geiger counters, frequency counters, ham radios, refrigerators, water filters, water barrels, knives, firearms, ammunition, sewing machines and other items he doesn’t need.
 At one point, he was able to purchase a parcel of land with a cabin on it by selling off only half of the gadgets gathering dust around his house.

 Solar Cells Fuel Obsession with Impending Disaster